Tomato and Ricotta Pasta (1-Pot)

 - Salt & Pepper

-- Add tomatoes, water, salt, pepper and the pasta.
+- Add tomatoes, water, tomato paste, salt, pepper, and the pasta.

-- Cover with a lid and cook until al dente.
+- Cover with a lid, stir occasionally, and cook until the pasta is al dente.

 RECIPE NOTES

-- Add salt at the beginning, not at the end.
-While cooking, pasta soaks up flavor and saltiness from the sauce.
-You can always “adjust” the seasoning according to your taste at the end, if you wish.
+Seasoning: Add salt at the beginning, not at the end.
+While cooking, pasta absorbs the flavor and saltiness of the sauce.
+You can “adjust” the seasoning according to your taste later.

-This is definitely a customizable one-pot penne pasta recipe, and you can easily add protein or vegetables of your choice:
+This is a customizable pasta recipe, and you can easily add protein or vegetables of your choice:

-- Firstly, you can substitute ricotta with cream cheese, mascarpone, soft goat cheese or crumbled feta.
-These cheese are tasty and rich, start with 1/3 cup and add more only if needed, trust you judgment here.
-However, you can skip the cheese all together if you wish to keep it vegan, it will be delicious anyway!
+- Cheese: You can substitute ricotta with cream cheese, mascarpone, or soft goat cheese.
+Start with 1/3 cup and add more only if needed; trust your judgment here.
+However, you can skip the cheese altogether if you wish to keep it vegan; it will be delicious anyway!

-- You can add fresh vegetables such as 10 oz of raw baby spinach in the last minutes of the cooking time.
-But also leftover sauteed vegetables such as peppers, zucchini, or kale will work (add them along with the basil).
+- Veggies: You can add fresh vegetables, such as 10 oz of raw baby spinach, in the last minutes of the cooking time.
+Leftover sauteed vegetables, such as peppers, zucchini, or kale, will also work (add them along with the basil).

-If you are wondering what to do with the leftover ricotta, I’ve got you cover with these delicious recipes:
+If you are wondering what to do with the leftover ricotta, here are a few ideas.

 - Pasta with peas